The strange story behind the most-cited Supreme Court case in American history, the Miranda decision

 Following this bizarre reverse lineup, Miranda went on to give a more detailed account, closely corroborating Jane Doe’s story.

 When asked to formalize his confession in a written statement, he agreed.
 Across the top of the statement was a typewritten disclaimer saying that the suspect was confessing voluntarily, without threats or promises of immunity, and “with full knowledge of my legal rights, understanding any statement I make may be used against me.”
 He signed the disclaimer.
-The district attorney filed charges against Ernesto Arturo Miranda for the rape and kidnapping of Jane Doe, and the most cited case in American legal history was born.
+The district attorney filed charges against Ernesto Arturo Miranda for the rape and kidnapping of Jane Doe, and the most-cited case in American legal history was born.

-Miranda’s interrogation was very different from what it would have been during the first half of the twentieth century.
+Miranda’s interrogation was very different from what it would have been during the first half of the 20th century.
 In the years that followed World War II, the methodology of police questioning had begun to soften.
 Perhaps the most unexpected catalyst for this shift was the Supreme Court of the United States.
 To appreciate fully the breadth and scope of the Court’s eventual decision in Miranda’s case, it is important to step back a couple of decades.
-In 1942 a Northwestern University law professor named Fred Inbau wrote a police manual about station-house interrogations that offered suggestions and recommended restrictions.
+In 1942, a Northwestern University law professor named Fred Inbau wrote a police manual about station-house interrogations that offered suggestions and recommended restrictions.
 Lie Detection and Criminal Interrogation soon became the unofficial standard for police questioning.
 By the time the Inbau manual, as it is commonly known, reached its third edition in 1953, it had already reshaped interrogation practices.

 The manual insisted that professionalized interrogation procedures would serve two essential functions: They would minimize abuses, and they would advance law enforcement’s credibility, by helping the interrogator obtain trustworthy and admissible confessions.